fkirc/skip-duplicate-actions/README.md

 ## Detect duplicate workflow-runs

-If you merge lots of feature branches, then you might see lots of _duplicate workflow-runs_.
+If you work with feature branches, then you might see lots of _duplicate workflow-runs_.
 For example, duplicate workflow-runs can happen if a workflow runs on a feature branch, but then the workflow is repeated right after merging the feature branch.
 `skip-duplicate-actions` helps to prevent such unnecessary runs.